Connecticut Mastery Test

-The Connecticut Mastery Test, or CMT, is a test administered to students in grades 3 through 8.
-The CMT tests students in mathematics, reading comprehension, writing, and science (science was administered in March 2008).
-The other major standardized test administered to schoolchildren in Connecticut is the Connecticut Academic Performance Test, or CAPT, which is given in grade 10.
+The Connecticut Mastery Test, or CMT, is a test administered to students in grades 3 through 8 in Connecticut.
+The CMT was first administered in 1985, in response to the Regan administrations education report A Nation at Risk.
+The CMT covers mathematics, reading comprehension, writing, and science (science was first included in March 2008).
+The other major standardized test in Connecticut is the Connecticut Academic Performance Test, or CAPT, which is given in grade 10.
 Until the 2005–2006 school year, the CMT was administered in the fall; now it is given in the spring.

 The CMT is graded on a scale from 1 to 5 in each area, on this scale: